Al Pastor Cornbread Tamale Pie

 - Light brown sugar

 - Ground cumin

 - A bit of canned chipotle peppers in adobo

 You’ll start by caramelizing the pineapple in a bit of oil and butter on both sides.
 Once the pineapple is nice and browned, you’ll remove it from the pan and add in the garlic and onion.
 Sweat those for a few minutes, and it’s time to add the pork and get it cooked through.
 Once the pork is browned, you’ll add in the spices and sauce base, and simmer a few minutes until it’s thickened.

-Once everything is ready to go, pop the cast iron skillet into the oven and bake the tamale pie for 25-30 minutes, until brown and melty.
+Once everything is ready to go, pop the tamale casserole into the oven and bake the tamale pie for 25-30 minutes, until the Jiffy cornbread and cheese layer is brown and melty.

 I love to serve my Tamale Pie Al Pastor with avocado slices, lime wedges and fresh cilantro leaves, but it would also be great with thinly sliced scallion, hot sauce and guacamole!

-Want to give this recipe a try?
-PIN FOR LATER!
+Want to give this tamale casserole recipe a try?

-If you make my Tamale Pie Al Pastor, please be sure to leave me a comment!
+If you make my Tamale pie with jiffy mix, please be sure to leave me a comment!
 I would love to hear from you, and value your feedback!
 Lastly, if you make the recipe and love it, please tag me on Instagram!
 I love to see your photos!